Semester Programme Classical Acting – Autumn 2023

 None, but previous acting experience is needed

-Four modules at HE Level 5, totalling 60 credits, validated by the University of Kent
+Four modules at HE Level 5, totalling 60 credits

 Is this course for me?

-They provide an intensive burst of British conservatoire training and take place each autumn and spring, and are carefully designed to deepen your engagement with classical texts and develop your repertoire of practical skills so you can achieve your potential as an actor.
+The course provides an intensive burst of training and takes place each autumn and spring.
+The course is designed to deepen your engagement with classical texts and develop your repertoire of practical skills, so you can achieve your potential as an actor.

-Whether you choose Autumn or Spring, you’ll learn the essential core techniques through classes in acting, voice, movement, physical theatre, and singing.
+You’ll learn the essential core techniques through classes which cover topics such as acting, voice, movement, physical theatre and singing.

 This course is designed with international students in mind and typically suits those from North America as a study abroad programme.
-However, a small number of places are available for those from the UK & EU.
+However, a small number of places are available for those from the UK.
 Apply online to avoid disappointment or you can email us on [email protected] to check availability.